 The main difference between the Powassan virus and Lyme disease is the transmission time and the intensity of the virus.
 The Powassan virus can be transmitted from tick to host in as little as 15 minutes.
 Lyme bacteria typically takes as little as 36 hours, even if symptoms of the two manifest themselves at roughly the same time.

 Powassan virus can lead to severe neurological problems, such as confusion, seizures, memory loss, and brain or spinal cord swelling.
 The fatality rate is 10%, and about 50% of those people who develop neurological symptoms end up with long-term conditions.

-Most people infected with the virus don’t show symptoms but those that do may experience the following:
+Most people infected with the virus don’t develop neurological symptoms, but those who do may experience the following:

-Because of the speed at which the Powassan virus spreads and the lack of cure, one of the best ways you can protect yourself and others is by preventing ticks in the first place.
-Some practical tips for preventing ticks are:
+Because of the speed at which the Powassan virus spreads and the lack of treatment options, the best way you can protect yourself and others is to prevent tick bites.
+Follow these simple tips this summer to stay protected from ticks:

-If you have been in an area with high brush and haven’t taken precautionary steps, you should check for ticks immediately.
-Check areas of exposed skin for ticks that are latched on to your body, and remove ticks as recommended by the CDC.
-Being able to prevent a disease from spreading right away could be the difference between developing serious health issues down the road and remaining healthy.
+If you have been in an area with high brush, check for ticks immediately and often.
+Check areas of exposed skin for ticks latched on to your body and remove any ticks as recommended by the CDC.
+Preventing a disease from spreading right away could be the difference between developing severe health issues down the road and remaining healthy.

-Avoid tick-borne illnesses like the Powassan virus and Lyme disease with the help of your local Ehrlich pest specialist.
-We will devise a comprehensive tick control solution plan to keep your family and pets safe from tick-borne illnesses.
+Avoid tick-borne illnesses like the Powassan virus and Lyme disease with the help of your local Ehrlich pest technicians.
+We will create a comprehensive tick control solution plan to protect your family and pets from tick-borne illnesses.
 Call 888-986-2074 or contact us online to learn more about our mosquito and tick control service.